Frequently Asked Questions

 Are the detectors reusable?

-The Radtrak2 and Rapidos test kits are designed for one time use only.
-The lab will not return the detector to you once analysis is complete.
-Electronic continuous use detectors and monitors are available and can be purchased by visiting our online store.
+The Radtrak and Rapidos detectors are designed for one-time use only.
+The lab will not return the detector to you once the analysis is complete.
+Electronic continuous-use detectors and monitors are available for purchase through our online store.

 The Alpha Track detectors should be deployed by the date on the plastic wrap.
 Do not open the detector’s plastic wrap until you are ready to start testing.